JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 3 - Please provide a valid email address to use. (required for -csf, -sendmail, and -csfCf)
+- 3 - please provide a valid email address. (required for -csf, -sendmail, and -csfCf)
+- 4 - `-csfCf` requires `-csf`.
-- 4 - Please provide a valid domain name.
+- 5 - please provide a valid domain name.
-- 5 - Please provide a valid port number for the FTP server.
+- 6 - please provide a valid port number for the FTP server.
-- 6 - Invalid FTP port number.
-Please enter a number between 1 and 65535.
+- 7 - invalid FTP port number. please enter a number between 1 and 65535.
-- 7 - The MariaDB password must be at least 8 characters long.
+- 8 - the MariaDB password must be at least 8 characters long.
-- 8 - Please provide a valid port number for the MariaDB server.
+- 9 - please provide a valid port number for the MariaDB server.
-- 9 - Invalid MariaDB port number.
-Please enter a number between 1 and 65535.
+- 10 - invalid MariaDB port number. please enter a number between 1 and 65535.
-- 10 - The MySQL password must be at least 8 characters long.
+- 11 - the MySQL password must be at least 8 characters long.
-- 11 - The MySQL port must be a number.
+- 12 - the MySQL port must be a number.
-- 12 - Invalid MySQL port number.
-Please enter a number between 1 and 65535.
+- 13 - invalid MySQL port number. please enter a number between 1 and 65535.
+- 14 - the postgreSQL password must be at least 8 characters long.
+- 15 - please provide a valid port number for the postgreSQL server.
+- 16 - invalid postgreSQL port number. please enter a number between 1 and 65535.
-- 13 - Invalid PHP version.
-Please enter either 7 (7.4), or 8 (8.1).
+- 17 - invalid PHP version. please enter either 7 (7.4), or 8 (8.1).
-- 14 - The HTTPS port must be a number.
+- 18 - the HTTPS port must be a number.
-- 15 - Invalid HTTPS port number.
-Please enter a number between 1 and 65535.
+- 19 - invalid HTTPS port number. please enter a number between 1 and 65535.
-- 16 - The HTTP port must be a number.
+- 20 - the HTTP port must be a number.
-- 17 - Invalid HTTP port number.
-Please enter a number between 1 and 65535.
+- 21 - invalid HTTP port number. please enter a number between 1 and 65535.
-- 18 - Invalid hostname.
-Please enter a valid hostname.
+- 22 - invalid hostname. please enter a valid hostname.
+- 23 - the Redis password must be at least 8 characters long.
+- 24 - please provide a valid port number for the Redis server.
+- 25 - invalid Redis port number. please enter a number between 1 and 65535.
-- 19 - An email is needed to register the server aliases.
-Please set an email with ' -e your@email.com '
+- 26 - an email is needed to register the server aliases. please set an email with `-e your@email.com`.
-- 20 - The Sendmail port must be a number.
+- 27 - the Sendmail port must be a number.
-- 21 - Invalid Sendmail port number.
-Please enter a number between 1 and 65535.
+- 28 - invalid Sendmail port number. please enter a number between 1 and 65535.
-- 22 - The SSH port must be a number.
+- 29 - the SSH port must be a number.
-- 23 - Invalid SSH port number.
-Please enter a number between 1 and 65535.
+- 30 - invalid SSH port number. please enter a number between 1 and 65535.
-- 24 - The Varnish port must be a number.
+- 31 - the Varnish port must be a number.
-- 25 - Invalid Varnish port number.
-Please enter a number between 1 and 65535.
+- 32 - invalid Varnish port number. please enter a number between 1 and 65535.
-- 26 - Invalid web root.
-Please enter a valid path. (e.g. /var/www/html)
+- 33 - invalid web root. please enter a valid path. (e.g. /var/www/html)
-- 27 - Invalid option(s): ${invalid_option[*]}
+- 34 - invalid option(s): ${invalid_option[*]}

 #### examples: